webman-php/webman-manual/resource/doc/en/require.md

 # Required Environment

 ## Linux System
-The Linux system relies on the `posix` and `pcntl` extensions, both of which are built-in PHP extensions and generally do not require installation to use.
+Webman relies on the built-in PHP extensions `posix` and `pcntl` for proper functioning on a Linux system.
+These extensions typically do not require separate installation.

-If you are a user of Baota, you only need to disable or remove functions starting with `pnctl_` in Baota.
+If you are using the "宝塔" control panel, simply disabling or removing functions beginning with `pnctl_` within the control panel will suffice.

-The `event` extension is not mandatory, but its installation is recommended for better performance.
+While the `event` extension is not mandatory, it is recommended to install it for improved performance.

 ## Windows System
-Webman can run on the Windows system; however, due to the inability to set up multiple processes, daemon processes, and other reasons, it is advisable to use Windows only as a development environment, and for the production environment, Linux should be used.
+Webman can run on a Windows system; however, due to limitations such as the inability to configure multiple processes and daemon processes, it is advisable to use Windows only for development purposes.
+For production environments, it is suggested to utilize a Linux system.

-Note: The `posix` and `pcntl` extensions are not required for the Windows system.
+Please note that the `posix` and `pcntl` extensions are not required for the Windows system.